Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Experimental Results

 \subsection{ARRO in Simulation}

-In addition to the real-world experiments, we also evaluate ARRO in simulation on the tasks \pickv{} and \picksim{}.
-Unlike in \pick{} the cube is red and we collected the demonstrations automatically both in the real world and in simulation.
-We investigate whether ARRO can help mitigate the sim-to-real gap~\citep{Li.2024} and facilitate cross-embodiment policy transfer.
-Figure~\ref{fig:sim_exp_setup} illustrates our experimental setup: the physical setup in our lab using the FR3 robot, its replication in a \mbox{MuJoCo}~\cite{mujoco} simulation environment, and a cross-embodiment variant where the FR3 is replaced by a UR5e robotic arm within the same simulated setting.
+In addition to the real-world experiments, we also evaluate ARRO in simulation on the tasks \pickvv{} and \picksim{}.
+Unlike in \pick{}, the cuboid is red, and we collected the demonstrations automatically via a script in both the real world and the simulation.
+For \pizero{} we choose \pickv{}, which includes the wrist camera.
+We investigate whether ARRO can help mitigate the real-to-sim gap~\cite{Li.2024} and facilitate cross-embodiment policy transfer.
+Fig.~\ref{fig:sim_exp_setup} illustrates our experimental setup: the physical setup in our lab using the FR3 robot, its replication in a \mbox{MuJoCo}~\cite{mujoco} simulation environment, and a cross-embodiment variant where the FR3 is replaced by a UR5e robot in the same environment.